hanxiaomax/rose/README.md

 ## Documentation

-For detailed information about the internal software design, please see the [Software Architecture](docs/architecture.md).
+For detailed information about the internal software design, please see the [Software Architecture](docs/architecture.md) and [Detailed Design](docs/design.md).

 ## Getting Started